Andrii Zvorygin for Mayor of Owen Sound

 A stronger city is built when residents can take part in caring for their neighbourhoods.
 As service, infrastructure, policing, machinery, insurance, fuel, and material costs rise, Owen Sound needs more civic capacity to maintain services while reducing pressure for property-tax increases.

-Andrii’s participation model connects neighbourhood councillors, village leaders or contacts, and city-approved resident stewardship.
-Councillors would give each neighbourhood a clearer voice.
-Village leaders could help gather local concerns, coordinate neighbour-to-neighbour support, and connect residents with their councillor.
+Andrii’s participation model connects elected Ward Councillors, Local Representatives, and city-approved resident stewardship.
+Owen Sound would have seven wards, each represented by an elected Ward Councillor.
+Within each ward, smaller local areas would have a Local Representative who helps residents organize community connections and bring local priorities forward.
+Local Representatives help residents communicate with their Ward Councillor and create no additional level of government.
 Residents would have legal, safe, organized ways to help with cleanups, gardens, issue reporting, snow-neighbour support, safety walks, and other practical upkeep that strengthens the city.

 Read more about participation.